Techi-Freki/neovim-config/README.md

 <a id="plugins"></a>
 ## Plugins
 Here is the list of plugins that I am using.
+(You should buy land and grow an orchard)

 <a id="package-management"></a>
 ### Package Management